rgorby/MAGE/docs/source/quickStart/running/index.rst

 .. important:: The ``kaipy`` package requires the NASA CDF library, which
     should be available when you create your Python environment for ``kaipy``.
+    This requirement will be removed in a future release of the ``kaiju`` software.
 Instructions for installing the CDF library can be found :doc:`here <buildCDF>`.

-.. attention:: Make sure this is removed after we transition to a
-               later version of python.

 .. important::